Joshua Clay: Powers and abilities

 Kinetic energy blast, art by James Fry.

 Joshua Clay draws power from the sun and thusly can generate and radiate powerful blasts from his hands, able to melt steel.
 Tempest can control his blasts' volume and intensity to the extent that he can ignite the head of a match from twenty feet away.
 Properly focused and controlled, his energies allow Tempest to propel himself through the air at 90 miles per hour.

 As a Black Lantern, Joshua can manipulate weather.

 Trained as a combat medic by the U.S. Army, he later becomes a licensed physician.

 Other versions

-An alternate universe variant of Joshua Clay appears in Teen Titans: Earth One as a member of S.T.A.R.
+An alternate universe version of Joshua Clay appears in Teen Titans: Earth One as a member of S.T.A.R.
 Labs.

 In other media

 Joshua Clay appears in Doom Patrol, portrayed by Alimi Ballard.
 This version was a member of a 1950s incarnation of the Doom Patrol before they were defeated by Mr. Nobody.
 Following this, Clay became a caretaker to his incapacitated teammates.